esrlabs/bake/documentation/source/syntax/adapt_configs.rst

 Lists
 -----

-Additionally to the wildcards, a list of projects/configs can be specified separared with ";".
+Additionally to the wildcards, a list of projects/configs can be specified separated with ";".

 Example: